Covering in Hamming and Grassmann Spaces: New Bounds and Reed--Solomon-Based Constructions: Introduction

 \subsection{Related Work}

 The theory of covering codes has a rich history in classical information theory.
 Early work in this area includes characterizing upper and lower bounds on the covering radius and its computational complexity~\cite{Cohen85, McLoughlin84}, bounds on the minimal size of a code of a given covering radius~\cite{Cohen86, vanLint88}, the complexity of bounding the covering radius of a binary code~\cite{Cohen97}, the relationship between the covering radius of a code and its subcodes~\cite{Brualdi98}, the covering radius of extended Reed--Solomon codes~\cite{Dur94, Dur91}, among others.
 We refer the reader to the extensive list of references following \cite[Chapter~15]{Huffman03}.
-More recently, there has been a renewed interest in determining the covering radius of various classes of codes, including Melas codes \cite{shi2022covering}, Zetterberg type codes \cite{shi2023covering,shi2025determining}, Euclidean codes \cite{shi2025covering}, and extended algebraic-geometry codes \cite{zhu2025dual}.
+More recently, there has been a renewed interest in determining the covering radius of various classes of codes, including Melas codes \cite{shi2022covering}, Zetterberg type codes \cite{shi2023covering,shi2025determining}, Euclidean codes \cite{shi2025covering}, and extended algebraic-geometry codes \cite{zhu2025dual}, as well as bounds on the expected Hamming distortion of linear codes over $\mathbb{F}_{2}$ and lattices in $\mathbb{R}^{n}$~\cite{ordentlich2026voronoisphericalcdflattices}.
 However, none of these recent works studied the problem of designing \textit{efficient covering algorithms} and only focused on determining the covering radius.
 Related works in the subspace domain include asymptotic bounds and constructions~\cite{barg2002bounds, blackburn2011asymptoticbehaviorgrassmanniancodes}, covering bounds in Grassmann spaces over finite fields \cite{qian2022coveringgrassmanniancodesbounds}, efficient decoding algorithms for CP codes~\cite{riasat2024decodinganalogsubspacecodes} and, more recently, sensing subspace codes~\cite{mahdavifar2024subspace,gooty2025efficientdecoderssensingsubspace}.

 Despite the extensive early literature and the recent renewed interest in determining the covering radius of specific code families, the design and analysis of \textit{efficient covering algorithms} has remained largely unexplored.
 Moreover, existing works predominantly focus on worst-case covering guarantees, leaving the typical or average-case behavior of covering schemes less understood.
 We hope that the present work helps renew interest in the covering problem by shifting attention toward algorithmic and average-case perspectives, particularly in light of its growing relevance to modern applications such as quantization, lossy compression, limited-feedback communication systems, and high-dimensional signal representation.